Donita Sparks: Career

 L7 reformed in 2014 and embarked on a reunion tour in 2015.
 The documentary L7: Pretend We're Dead, directed by Sarah Price, features original footage and interviews with Donita Sparks and was released November 2016.
 The film was nominated for a VO5 NME Award for Best Music Film.

 Sparks continues to perform live shows with the original line up of L7 and co-wrote two new songs with Suzi Gardner: Dispatch from Mar-a-Lago, 2017 and I Came Back to Bitch, 2018 that were released as singles.

 L7's latest full album Scatter the Rats was released on Blackheart Records on May 3, 2019.
 Sparks gave a number of interviews reflecting on the trajectory of the group and discussing the challenges and triumphs faced over the years by the band.
 The band resumed a six-week national tour starting on May 10, 2019.

 Sparks guitar of choice is the deliberately angular Flying V which she described as looking like "something from the Jetsons."

 In March 2019, Sparks appeared as part a panel discussion along with Henry Rollins, Marky Ramone, and John Lydon following a screening for the Epix docuseries Punk.
 While the conversation became heated between Lydon and Ramone, Sparks maintained her composure and humor, crediting both the Sex Pistols and the Ramones as sources of inspiration in her youth.

+In November 2019, Sparks participated in a digital full life interview for the Women of Rock Oral History Project housed at the Sophia Smith Collection at Smith College.
+In the interview, Sparks discusses her early life and career with L7 as well as her experiences as a woman in the music industry.

-Rollingstone announced that Sparks was hosting a new show called The Hi-Low Show With Donita Sparks that began streaming every Friday starting in April 2020.
+Rolling Stone magazine announced that Sparks was hosting a new show called The Hi-Low Show With Donita Sparks that began streaming every Friday starting in April 2020.
 The weekly show has been structured to feature performances by Sparks and special musical guests.